guacsec/guac-docs/expanding-your-view.md

 ## Step 7: Examine the information collected

 To understand what was collected, we will utilize the graphQL playground.
-The playground will be accessible via: `http://localhost:8080/graphql`
+The playground is accessible via: `http://localhost:8080/graphql`

-From graphQL Playground, we can use the provided [graphQL queries](https://docs.guac.sh/graphql/) and paste that into the left column that defines the queries.
+From graphQL Playground, we can use the provided [graphQL queries](https://docs.guac.sh/graphql/) and paste them into the left column that defines the queries.

 ### IsDepdendency